Keyboard shortcuts

 metadataStandard object’s metadata.
 The name in this metadata is ignored.ObjectMetafalse

 specSpecification of the desired behavior of the pod.
-The name of the MySQL server container in this spec must be minecraft.corev1.PodSpectrue
+The name of the Minecraft server container in this spec must be minecraft.corev1.PodSpectrue

 Back to Custom Resources